tybottorff/bottorffdocs/notes/literature_notes.md

 # Immunotherapy-mediated thyroid dysfunction: genetic risk and impact on outcomes with PD-1 blockade in non-small cell lung cancer
  - thyroid irAE associated with anti-tumor response
  - genetic risk for hypothyroidism associated with risk of developing thyroid irAEs
+# Impact of aging on immune-related adverse events generated by anti-programmed death (ligand) PD-(L)1 therapies
+ - older people get more irAEs, perhaps related to higher levels of autoantibodies in older people
 # Improved survival with T cell clonotype stability after anti-CTLA-4 treatment in cancer patients
 # Abstract
  - **CTLA-4 blockade results in both expansion and loss of T cell clonotypes, global turnover of T cell repertoire**